dmchurch/babel-rfcs/rfcs/0000-parser-augmentation-rfp.md

 would block ASI.)

 The `syntax push` form of the directive allows for temporary modification of the parse mode.
-A subsequent `syntax pop` restores it.
+A subsequent `syntax pop` disables that `syntax push` directive, as well as all bare `syntax` directives that have occured since.
 The "comment" transformer has explicit support for this syntax; it treats all following source text as a multiline comment up until it encounters the 11-byte sequence `"\nsyntax pop"`.
 It then parses and emits the `syntax pop` directive using the default ECMAScript parser, which will return the parser to the state it was in prior to the switch to "comment" mode.
 Combined with transformer alternative syntax, it allows conditional inclusion of source text depending on engine capabilities:

 ```ts
 // Standard ECMAScript code